-- Industrial organisations frequently don’t deal with the ultimate consumer so understanding routes to market, the supply chain and what matters to each element of it is often key
+Industrial organisations frequently don’t deal with the ultimate consumer, with VARs, Dealers, MSPs, wholesalers and others often holding the direct relationships.
+Understanding routes to market, the supply chain and what matters to each element of it is key to getting the right intelligence.

-Typically, the industrial research we conduct fits into one of the following categories:
+Typically, the industrial or manufacturing research we conduct fits into one of the following categories:

 - Brand – The attributes associated with an organisation, how it’s positioned in a market and the competitive landscape.